jhoerr/cloudmesh-manual/docs/_sources/manual/compute/key.rst.txt

             specified and if omitted the name cloudmesh.profile.user is assumed.

-        To get keys from the cloudmesh database the folloing commands are available:
+        To get keys from the cloudmesh database the following commands are available:

         key delete NAMES